Yancey2023/CHelper-Core/include/nlohmann/README.md

 The library supports **Unicode input** as follows:

-- Only **UTF-8** encoded input is supported which is the default encoding for JSON according to [RFC 8259](https://tools.ietf.org/html/rfc8259.html#section-8.1).
+- Only **UTF-8** encoded input is supported index is the default encoding for JSON according to [RFC 8259](https://tools.ietf.org/html/rfc8259.html#section-8.1).
 - `std::u16string` and `std::u32string` can be parsed, assuming UTF-16 and UTF-32 encoding, respectively.
 These encodings are not supported when reading from files or other input containers.
 - Other encodings such as Latin-1 or ISO 8859-1 are **not** supported and will yield parse or serialization errors.
 - [Unicode noncharacters](https://www.unicode.org/faq/private_use.html#nonchar1) will not be replaced by the library.